prismicio/prismic-mcp-server/README.md

 }
 ```

----

-### Step 2: Test `how-to-code-slice` tool
+### Step 2: Use the recommended model

-In Cursor chat:

-1. Select "Agent" mode
-2. Select "claude-3.7-sonnet" model
-3. Add your empty slice file in the chat context (`CMD+i` from the slice file)
-4. Write in the chat `Code this slice`
-5. Execute the command
-6. When the tool is called by Cursor, accept it by clicking on "Run tool"

-🚀 And Cursor will generate the slice for you.
+For optimal results, select `claude-3.7-sonnet` model in your AI chat interface.

+### Step 3: Start using Prismic MCP

+🚀 Try it now:

+1. Open any slice file in your project
+2. Ask your AI assistant: `Code this Slice`

-_You can also ask Cursor to help you on specific fields inside the slice._
+You can also request help with specific field implementations, such as:

+- `How do I implement an ImageField?`
+- `Show me how to use RichTextField in this slice`

 ---